 Electronic Log Device Auditing Service

 - Drivers who operate under the short-haul exceptions.
-The may continue using time cards; they are not required to keep Records of Driver Status (RODS) or Electronic Log Device (ELD)
+They may continue using time cards and are not required to keep Records of Driver Status (RODS).
+They also do not need an Electronic Log Device (ELD)

-- Drivers who use paper Records of Driver Status (RODS) for not more than 8 days out of every 30-day period
+- Drivers who use paper Records of Driver Status (RODS) for no more than 8 days out of every 30-day period

-- Drivers who conduct driveway-towaway operations, in which the vehicle being driven is the commodity being delivered
+- Drivers who conduct driveaway-towaway operations, in which the vehicle being driven is the commodity being delivered

 - Drivers of vehicles manufactured before the year 2000 that cannot support Electronic Log Device (ELD) hardware